varunon9/Remote-Control-PC/README.md

 |![Downloading File Screen](./screenshots/downloading-file.png) | ![Music Control Screen](./screenshots/music-control.png)|

 ## How to contribute?
-Desktop part of this project has been developed in Netbeans while that of Android part in eclipse.
+Desktop part of this project has been developed in Netbeans while that of Android part in Android-Studio (shifted from eclipse after 1st release).

 #### Steps to deploy app on your machine-
 1. There are three folders-